Jakeler/Jakeler.github.io/_posts/2021-03-25-oneplus-battery-protection.md

 ## Command Line Readout
 With the included `i2cdump` and `i2cget` tools it is possible to read data out from a shell.
-The dump reads a range of bytes, here again with `-y` to disable interactive confirmation, range `0x02-0x2d` for the standard registers, bus 0, address `0x55` and `W` for 16 bit words, because the chip returns directly 2 bytes, no need to send another request for every single address.
+The dump reads a range of bytes, here again with `-y` to disable interactive confirmation, range `0x02-0x2d` for the standard registers, bus 0 and address `0x55`.
+`W` for 16 bit words, because the chip returns directly 2 bytes, no need to send request for every single address.
 ```sh
 orangepipc2:~:# i2cdump -y -r 0x02-0x2d 0 0x55 W
      0  1  2  3  4  5  6  7  8  9  a  b  c  d  e  f    0123456789abcdef